Programming-0101/TheBook/Teach/chapter1-7.md

 : `Body of getter` is a set of instructions that must ultimately return a value of the same data type as the property.
 : `Body of the setter` is a set of instructions that can process incoming data that is in the `value` keyword.
 A typical implementation will store that data into the property's backing store.

-### Autoimplemented Property
+### Auto-Implemented Property

-Autoimplemented properties are properties where the compiler takes care of the getter and setter implementations and also supplies a hidden field as the **backing store** for the property.
+Auto-Implemented properties are properties where the compiler takes care of the getter and setter implementations and also supplies a hidden field as the **backing store** for the property.
 The default get implementation is to retrieve the value from the backing store while the default set implementation is to place a value into the backing store.

 ```csharp
 [accessModifier] [static] dataType PropertyName { get; set; }